leggers/bomb-server/README.md

 Right now, the only common task is to set server locale.
 You'll see the `notice` statment.
 This calls the task by the same name in the `handlers` folder.

-3) The webserver is setup.
+3) The webserver is set up.
 This is by far the most complicated part of the playbook, so its plays are broken into into various files to separate concerns.
 The major concerns are: setting up the `deploy` user account, getting a ruby installation (for which I use RVM in the `deploy` account), and getting a web server set up (for which I use Apache and Passenger).
 You can read through those playbooks to see what they do.
 The `authorized_key` directive copies an SSH key *from the local machine*.
 The `file` and `template` directives look in the `file` and `template` directories of that role, respectively, for the files or templates listed.

-4) The database is setup.
+4) The database is set up.
 This is a very standard MySQL setup, installing requisite packages, setting up user accounts and ensuring databases are created.
 If you made it through the webserver playbooks this should be a piece of cake.